In a nutshell

 - This strand of work often involves international deals and a lot of travel.
 Although that may sound glamorous, the reality is that extensive travel is exhausting, and you may need to get used to working while jet lagged.
 As is the nature of transactional work, schedules can be unpredictable and demanding, so Alexander tells us that it's important to have a passion for the area: “If you try to force yourself to go into this and you are not happy to make the sacrifices needed it won't be worth it.
 You have to find what the right balance is for you.”

-- Climate change is also a highly contentious practice area, as new regulations are likely to be challenged both by those who think they go too far and by those who think they do not go far enough.
-Martella explains that as a litigator in the field it's important to detach oneself emotionally from the issues at hand: “This is perhaps one of the most emotional and passionate areas of the law.
+- Climate change is also a highly contentious practice area, as new regulations are likely to be challenged both by those who think they go too far and by those who don't think they go far enough.
+Roger Martella explains that as a litigator in the field it's important to detach oneself emotionally from the issues at hand: “This is perhaps one of the most emotional and passionate areas of the law.
 On both sides people have very strong views which create clashes outside of the courtroom.
 The impact goes beyond just legal issues; there is a strong nexus between climate change law and controversies.”
 A litigator must act in their client's interest, even if that goes against their personal views or ethics.